OpenNWP/GAME/README.md

 ## Installing the model

 It is recommended to run the model on Linux.
+These installation instructions are tested for Ubuntu, for other Linux distributions they might have to be modified.

 ### Dependencies